eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 non-link-local addresses.
 In this mode, one can select any set of interface for listening to multicasts.
 Note that this behaviour is essentially identical to that when using IPv4, as IPv4 does not have the formal notion of address scopes that IPv6 has.
-If instead only a link-local address is available, Cyclone DDS will run in a *link-local addressing* mode.
+If instead only a link-local address is available, Eclipse Cyclone DDS will run in a *link-local addressing* mode.
 In this mode it will accept any address in a discovery packet, assuming that a link-local address is valid on the preferred interface.
 To minimise the risk involved in this assumption, it only allows the preferred interface for listening